mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.8.1 November 24, 2021 =
+* Bugfix: fix a bug in 3.8.0 that prevented pro print from working

 = 3.8.0 November 24, 2021 =
 * Feature: WPML integration for projects.
 [Blog Post](https://printmy.blog/2021/11/24/introducing-wpml-integration-for-print-my-blog/)